F3r-n4nd0/ios-challenge/README.md

     - Use UITableView / UICollectionView to arrange the data.
     - Please refrain from using any dependency manager [cocoapods / carthage / etc], instead, use URLSession
     - Support all Device Orientation
-    - Support all Devices screen (iPhone/iPad)
+    - Support all Devices screen (You can ignore iPad, just for all iPhones)
     - Use Layout by Code (Don't use storyboards or xib files)

 ## What to show